anitaguo49/Final_Project_Yelp_recomendation/README.md

 -- Project Status: [Completed]

 # Project Intro/Objective
 The purpose of this project is to create a Yelp Recommendation system by using Neighborhood-based Collaborative Filtering models to get business recommendations for users.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)

-# Partner
-[Name of Partner organization/Government department etc..]
-Website for partner
-Partner contact: [Name of Contact], [slack handle of contact if any] If you do not have a partner leave this section out
+The model makes predictions (filtering) about the interests of a user by collecting preferences or information from many users (collaborating).
+The assumption is that if a person A has the same opinion as a person B on an issue, A is more likely to have B's opinion on a different issue.

 # Methods Used
 Inferential Statistics